Area of Law: Intellectual Property

 When a priority claim is made the first filing date of a patent application filed in one member country – in this case Canada – will be recognized by other Treaty member countries as long as the patent application is filed in those other countries within one year of the filing date.
 A priority claim may also be made for a Canadian application that is based on a Canadian application filed in the past.

-For applications filed after October 29, 2019, these changes include the following:
+For applications filed after October 29, 2019:

 - A certified copy of the priority claim document must be filed or made available through the World Intellectual Property Organization (WIPO) Digital Access Service.